 And, despite the name, the Winelands aren’t just known for getting tourists tipsy – who knew?
 Once you’ve sampled the various wines to your heart's content, next on the agenda has to be tasting of a different sort.
 With many wine estates also boasting gourmet delights, it would be sacrilegious not to, surely?
 Everybody knows that wine and cheese were made for each other.
 So really, moving on to some home baked artisan breads, creamy French cheeses and mouthwatering meat platters is just sensible.
 And with farm-to-fork eateries attached to most vineyards, you can even go the whole hog and indulge in a lunch or dinner seamlessly paired with a selection of homegrown vintages.

 So, the epicureans are happy.
 This is a region – made up at the core by Stellenbosch and Franschhoek – that does food and drink indulgence indisputably well.
 But with the additional claim of playing host to some of South Africa’s best hotels, the Winelands really are nothing short of hedonist's dream.
-Opt for a luxury accommodation package on your trip to South Africa and the Winelands’ offerings won’t disappoint.
+Look through our classic, premium, boutique and luxury accommodation options when planning your South Africa holiday - the winelands’ offerings won’t disappoint.

 The region may not have been on your radar before, but with indulgence at the heart of everything offered here, if anywhere screams ‘holiday destination’ surely it’s the Cape Winelands?
-If you’d like to drink in its myriad delights during your time in South Africa, simply hit the ‘Winelands’ button when adding extra locations onto your base itinerary.
+If you’d like to drink in its myriad delights during your time in South Africa, simply add Stellenbosch to your Cape to Kruger itinerary or Franschhoek to your Garden Route itinerary.
 So, what are you waiting for?
 Your journey to becoming a connoisseur awaits.